 The different skin diseases in cutaneous porphyria are caused by excess porphyrins accumulating in the skin.
 Porphyrins, being photoactive molecules, are very sensitive to light exposure.
 When exposed to light, electrons are promoted to higher energy levels.
 When the electrons return to its ground state, energy is released.
-The energy released causes the localized skin damage.
+The energy released causes localized skin damage.

 Treatment of Porphyria

 There is no specific cure for the different types of porphyria disorders.
 Most of the treatments that can be done focus on managing the different symptoms experienced by the patients.
-Most of porphyria cases are treated with medication.
+Most of the porphyria cases are treated with medication.

 Treatment with medication

 For the hepatic diseases related to porphyria, the following medications may be used.
-To manage the pain experienced by the patients, opiods are usually administered.
+To manage the pain experienced by the patients, opioids are usually administered.
 Since there are possibilities of attacks in the patients, hematin may be taken in by patients.
 Beta blockers like Atenolol may be administered to manage blood pressure.
 A high carbohydrate diet is also recommended to aid the recovery of patients.